ritchiepulikottil/pingpong/README.md

 #After python and kivy are configured successfully, download all the files inside this repository

-(Note : "FinalCleanCode.py" is final code, remaining files are day-day updates)
+(Note : "FinalCleanCode.py" is the final code, remaining files are day-day updates)

 #Make sure that the .py file and the .kv file are downloaded in the same folder